Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 dtype: float64

-The slope of the regression line is 0.016 pounds per year, which means that if one mother is a year older than another, we expect her baby to be about 0.016 pounds heavier, which is about a quarter of an ounce.
+The slope of the regression line is 0.016 pounds per year, which means that if one mother is a year older than another, we expect her baby to be about 0.016 pounds heavier (about a quarter of an ounce).

 This parameter is small, so we might wonder whether the apparent effect is due to chance.
-To answer that question, we will use permutation to simulate a world where there is no relationship between mother’s age and birth weight.
+To answer that question, we’ll use permutation to simulate a world where there is no relationship between mother’s age and birth weight.

-The following function takes a DataFrame, shuffles the AGECON column, computes a linear regression model, and returns \(R^2\).
+The following function takes a DataFrame, shuffles the AGECON column, computes a linear regression model, and returns the estimated slope.

 formula = 'BIRTHWGT ~ SHUFFLED'